konsumer/arduinoscope/processing/README.md

 Once you have done these 2 things, put the processing/libraries/arduinoscope folder in your processing libraries folder (on mac: `~/Documents/Processing/libraries`.)

+You will also need to install [controlP5](http://www.sojamo.de/libraries/controlP5/#installation) to get examples to work.

 Now, restart processing, and you should have an arduinoscope example (under File/Examples.)
 This is the source for the stand-alone apps.